godaddy/gasket/packages/gasket-cli/docs/plugins.md

 ```

 The optional `dependencies` array lists other plugins that must be installed as
-a prerequisite.
+prerequisites.
 The `hooks` map has a key for every event the plugin handles,
 with the values being either the function itself or an object specifying
 `timing` options and the `handler`.

 ## Hooks

 Each `handler` function assigned to an event is invoked by the plugin engine
-when an event occurs.
-If an event is used for collection of data, each callback
+when that event occurs.
+If an event is used for data collection, each callback
 should return data.
 If the handling is asynchronous, the callback should return
 a `Promise`.

 If multiple plugins hook the same event, they'll run in parallel if async or in
 arbitrary order if synchronous.
-If a plugin wants to specify more specific
+If a plugin wants to specify a more specific
 sequencing, the hook should be an object with a timing property and handler
 function instead of a plain function.
 For example, this plugin contains an
 `init` hook that specifically runs *after* the `metadata` plugin: